Archive for Nutella

 When eating out, I am notorious for bringing home every piece of uneaten food.
 I’ve asked waiters to wrap cranberry compote (what else will go with leftover pumpkin pancakes?) and the bread basket.
 This weekend, I took home leftover bread cubes from the fondue at Artisanal.
 If you’re paying for quality, why let it go to waste?

 Laugh all you want, but if you threw that bread in the trash, you would have missed out on Nutella bread pudding.
 It’s like baked French toast with swirls of chocolate.
 Bread pudding is perfect for stale artisanal bread, the kind that’s marked 50% off at the end of the day (although white sandwich bread will do).
 Hot out of the oven, you get the contrast of a jiggly, spongy bottom and a crunchy, crouton-like top.
 Bread pudding is also divine cold, in a cold pizza/morning hangover type of way.
-Not that I would know, since I don’t drink.
+Not that I would know.

 In New Orleans, my friend Erik spent a grueling night scrubbing burnt bread and custard off a pan because we didn’t use a water bath.
 At the risk of offending Erik, I never use a water bath for bread pudding at home.
 I like the crusty edges.